-During the duration of the course, you are to produce two short vlogs or blogs discussing a subject of interest related to XR games.
+During the course, you will produce two short vlogs or blogs discussing a subject of interest related to XR games.
 It can be a review of an XR game, a technical discussion, or a tutorial.
 Other ideas are also welcome.
-Marks will be given for the quality of the presented material and creativity.
+Marks will be given for the quality and creativity of the presented material.
 You will also be asked to review each other's work to provide useful feedback.